DGKSK8LIFE/redisql/README.md

 ## Current Functionality and Limitations

-- [x] Simple copying of MySQL tables to Redis via CLI and Go Module
+- [x] Simple copying of entire MySQL tables to Redis via CLI and Go Module
 - [ ] Improved logs (log files and proper customization of formatting)
 - [ ] More customization over how Redis stores data
 - [ ] Auto sync